-This Pavlova is a showstopper of a dessert and worth every bit of effort.
-I poached the pears in red Muscadel – the same Orange River Cellars bottle I used to make my 10 minute peach jam and it cooked down for an hour with the pears to a reduced spicy syrup.Poured over the pears and cream finished this dessert off too deliciously.
+This brown sugar pavlova with poached pears is a showstopper of a dessert and worth every bit of effort.
+I poached the pears in red Muscadel – the same Orange River Cellars bottle I used to make my 10 minute peach jam and it cooked down for an hour with the pears to a reduced spicy syrup.
+Pouring over the pears and cream finished this dessert off too deliciously.

 I made a big one – double these quantities, so perhaps that is why.
 It could also be that the molasses in the sugar added too much moister to the meringue.
 I’m not too sure why.
 It was important that I got a high enough and good-looking enough meringue to photograph.

 So this turned out exactly how I love Pavlova.
-A crispy layer on the outside and firm but soft layer on the inside.
+A crispy layer on the outside and a firm but soft layer on the inside.
 Firm enough that a slice cut out keeps its shape.
-I placed the poached pairs on top whole for a more dramatic visual effect – I am a food stylist after all, but they did weigh down on the Pavlova.
+I placed the poached pairs on the top whole for a more dramatic visual effect – I am a food stylist after all, but they did weigh down on the Pavlova.
 It doesn’t bother me that cracks appear in a Pavlova, I have never found a way around it.
 Generous dollops of whipped cream cover that all up.

-This way if you get any egg yolk into the whites you wont need to discard them all.
+This way if you get any egg yolk into the whites you won’t need to discard them all.
 I love to make Chantilly cream so I add a teaspoon of vanilla extract and two teaspoons of icing sugar to the whipped cream.
 Be careful not to overwhip the cream, it looks best when in soft peaks.
 A scattering of toasted almond slices would also be a stunning addition to this Pavlova.

 Recipe – serves 6